smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/03-Text-Extraction-with-Regex/README.md

 ### 4. Convert strings to floats

 At this point, if we do a `receipts_df.info()` we see that we still have strings in our columns **quantity** and **total_amount**.
-<br>In order to print some plots we need to convert "quantity" and "total_amount" to float.
+<br>In order to generate some plots we need to convert "quantity" and "total_amount" to float.

 To do the conversion you can use `pandas.to_numeric()`